Computer Architecture Simulation Models

 The parameter display of each entity can dragged out of the main

-at the left of by left clicking on the entity's icon whilst holding
+clicking on the entity's icon whilst holding down the shift key.
+If

-on MACs).
-If the window is closed, it re-docks with the main display.
+the window is closed, it re-docks with the main display.

 DOCUMENTATION